Manu Road: November 26th to 30th

 Birds that can be seen around Chonta include Cinereous Ground-Tyrant, Black-billed Shrike-Tyrant and Andean Lapwing.

 Creamy-crested Spinetail and Rusty-fronted Canastero can be seen on the strenuous 3.5km hike to the lookout point, although one usually tries to get to the condors as fast as possible.
-The Andean Condor with 3.3m wingspan is incredibly impressive and a must see for any serious birder.
+The Andean Condor with 3.3m wingfont is incredibly impressive and a must see for any serious birder.
 Other raptors that sometime soar on the updrafts include Black-chested Buzzard-Eagle, Puna Hawk, American Kestrel and White-throated Hawk.

-December 2nd: Independent day trip to Machu Picchu.
+December 2nd: Day trip to Machu Picchu

 Ollantaytambo to Machu Picchu, with Nigel and Gunnar, exploring the ruins and birding in between.
 Return to Cusco for late flight to Lima.